TesAnti/Conreality.Joystick/readme.md

 # Conreality.Joystick

-Conreality.Joystick is a firmware to make arduino+nrf24 based radio joystick
+Conreality.Joystick is a library to make arduino+nrf24 based radio joystick

-## Prerequisites
+## Installation

+Just clone it to the `lib` dir of your project.

-You would need PlatformIO.
+You would also need following libraries:

-All the details here: [platformio.org](https://platformio.org/)
+ - nrf24/RF24
+ - mikem/RadioHead

 ## Configuration

-Open `config_examples` folder and take configuration you like.

-Copy it to `src` folder and rename to `joystick_config.h`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.